1. A Challenging Project

 "There are no arbitrary constants . . . nature is so constituted that it is possible logically to lay down such strongly determined laws that within these laws only rationally determined constants occur (not constants, therefore, whose numerical value could be changed without destroying the theory)."

-Therefore, according to the greatest physicist of our times (perhaps of all time), the "constants" of nature (discussed at some length in the section "A Universe Fine-tuned for Life") were "rationally determined."
-He also wrote: "I cannot imagine a theory containing an arbitrary number which the whim of the Creator could have chosen differently."
+Therefore, according to the greatest physicist of our times, the "constants" of nature (discussed at some length in the section "A Universe Fine-tuned for Life") were "rationally determined."
+He also said: "I cannot imagine a theory containing an arbitrary number which the whim of the Creator could have chosen differently."
+And in a personal letter he once wrote: "The universe operates under definite laws, although we cannot detail precisely how they function."

 Do you agree that sounds like intentional order, planning and arrangement?